 Homeschooling laws in Washington are the same as in Tennessee.
-This means parents are not only required to notify the state authorities about homeschooling their kids, but they are required to send in tests scores and sometimes professional evaluations of the child’s progress.
-The state regulation is considered to be moderate, and it is not difficult to comply with such laws.
+Parents are not only required to notify the state authorities about homeschooling their kids, but they are required to send in tests scores and sometimes professional evaluations of the child’s progress.
+The state regulation is considered to be moderate, meaning it’s not difficult to comply with such laws.

-One point that might make you hesitate to move to Washington is the fact that building codes are quite strict and residential land-use regulations are worse than the national average.
-The cost of living also higher than average but it is likely that living in the rural areas is much cheaper and the high numbers are due to the high cost of living in a city.
+One point that might make you hesitate to move to Washington is the fact that building codes are quite strict, and residential land use regulations are not that reat.
+The cost of living also higher than average but living in the rural areas is much cheaper (the high numbers are due to the high cost of living in a city).
 There is also regulation regarding selling eggs at a retail outlet, as the state requires you to get an egg handler’s license.

 Raw milk is legal in Washington.
 Farm animals are allowed to graze all year round, though if you move to the northern and eastern areas, you will need to supplement their feed as it gets quite snowy.
 Laws regarding farm animals vary wildly so you will have to check your city to make sure what you are allowed.
 Gun laws are surprisingly lax in Washington, and they only ask for a permit to carry handguns, though there are strict regulations regarding where and how you can store ammunition and firearms.